byronmansfield/dotvim/README.md

   * Vim-Indent-Guides - easily see indentions.
 Customized to match Solarized
   * Pathogen - for easily managing plugins as git submodules
   * Other various helper plugins to aid programming as I find them useful
+  * NerdCommenter - Adds support for comment toggle in JavaScript

 ## Usage / Installation ##